a-sit-plus/signum/asn1nnotation-tutorial.md

 Practical rule:
 - if a field has unknown/non-inferable leading tags and is nullable/optional in the middle of a class, expect hard rejection unless you add disambiguation (tagging/wrapping/design change)
-- if you write an `Asn1Serializer`, always set `leadingTags` accurately; this is the compact replacement for the old shape-style contract
+- if you write an `Asn1Serializer`, always set `leadingTags` accurately
+- if you write a non-`Asn1Serializer` custom serializer, implement `Asn1LeadingTagsDescriptor` on its descriptor so ambiguity checks and tag-override inference can stay deterministic

 For extension points, prefer explicit tagging/wrappers or trailing positions.